lasttycoon2506/db-site-group/README.md

 ## Introduction
 Site allows for an employee to generate order(s) to be viewed, updated, and deleted.
 Each order is associated with a customer, exmployee, and item(s) - different surfboard models.

+## Installation
+Code repo is provided as working reference only